-American Heritage School is proud to announce the First Annual K-9 Cause Art Auction benefiting the Broward Sheriff’s Foundation’s Retired Canine Relief Fund.
+American Heritage School is proud to announce the Thrid Annual K-9 Cause Art Auction benefiting the Broward Sheriff’s Foundation’s Retired Canine Relief Fund.

 Everyone loves dogs!
 Police dogs, or K-9, are a special breed.
 Instead of enjoying the pampered pet lifestyle, K-9 dedicate their entire lives to working every day to protect and serve citizens in our community along with their fearless handlers.
 They are actually considered law enforcement officers, whose duties include constant training, apprehending suspects, and searching for explosives, drugs, and missing persons.